 School districts' failure to use their legal authority to reasonably protect students from COVID-19 may expose them to legal action.
 For example, Wisconsin parents filed federal lawsuits in October 2021 against school districts alleging that the schools' reckless failure to implement reasonable COVID precautions constitutes a violation of the Fourteenth Amendment and a public nuisance causing particularized harm to the plaintiffs.
-The plaintiffs seek injunctive relief, alleging that the school districts have an affirmative duty to protect students under the Fourteenth Amendment based on the state-created danger doctrine and the special relationship between students and school administration.
-The lawsuit further alleges that the school districts' reckless conduct causes the spread of COVID-19 within schools which interferes with the general public's right to be free from unnecessary exposure to infectious diseases.
-The cases are pending review.
+The plaintiffs sought injunctive relief, alleging that the school districts have an affirmative duty to protect students under the Fourteenth Amendment based on the state-created danger doctrine and the special relationship between students and school administration.
+The lawsuits further alleged that the school districts'

+reckless conduct caused the spread of COVID-19 within schools which interfered with the general public's right to be free from unnecessary exposure to infectious diseases.
+The plaintiffs have since requested voluntary dismissal of their cases, apparently because of changed circumstances in COVID-19 conditions.
 History provides some precedence for Constitutional claims as well; for instance, at least one state supreme court has found that religious exemptions to vaccination requirements violate the U.S. Constitution's Fourteenth Amendment by denying equal protection of the laws to other children in the school community.
 School districts' potential liability under federal civil rights laws and tort law is further discussed below.

 In addition to protecting student safety, schools must also maintain safe workplaces for their employees.
 The Michigan Occupational Health and Safety Act creates a duty for employers to provide to all employees "a place of employment that is free from recognized hazards that are causing, or are likely to cause, death or serious physical harm to the employee."
 Violations of the Act may result in civil and/or criminal penalties.
-The Michigan Occupational Safety and Health Administration encourages employers to follow the Centers for Disease Control and Prevention (CDC) recommendation to require face coverings for all employees and visitors when indoors, including those who are fully vaccinated in areas of substantial or high transmission.
+Even as many federal and state COVID-19 mandates end and guidance changes, employers remain subject to the Michigan Occupational Health and Safety Act and must continue to make reasonable efforts to protect employees from COVID-19 and other occupational health hazards.

-Beyond state law requirements, school districts must also comply with federal orders governing mask wearing on school buses.
+Beyond state law requirements, school districts previously had to comply with federal orders requiring mask wearing on school buses.
 The CDC issued an Order on January 29, 2021, requiring passengers and drivers to wear masks during transport.
-In an FAQ regarding the Order, the agency stated that passengers and drivers on public and private school buses must wear a mask.
-The Order remains in effect.
-Conveyance operators-including individuals who operate the vehicle and individuals and organizations who authorize the vehicle's operation-must employ "best efforts" to assure compliance by all passengers.
+In an FAQ regarding the Order, the agency stated that the Order applied to passengers and drivers on public and private school buses.
+Conveyance operators-including individuals who operate the vehicle and individuals and organizations who authorize the vehicle's operation-were required to employ "best efforts" to assure compliance by all passengers.
+However, effective February 25, 2022, the CDC announced it would no longer enforce the Order against public or private school systems, stating instead that "school systems at their discretion may choose to require that people wear masks on buses or vans."
+On April 18, 2022, the CDC announced it would not enforce the mask requirement at all after a federal district court declared the order unlawful.